Facebook Ads for Personal Injury Lawyers: Strategies That Work

 Conversion

-Analyzing Visitor's Intent
+— Analyze Visitor's Intent

-Once you start marketing on Facebook, consider using an analytics tool to monitor traffic and behavior on your website.
+Once you start marketing on Facebook, consider using an analytics tool to monitor traffic and behavior on your law firm's website.
 What you want to note is the difference in behavior between various sources such as Google Ads, organic search, and Facebook.

-Selecting Your Target Audience
+— Select Your Target Audience

 The tools that Facebook provides for ad targeting are much more focused than what you will find for search ads.
 While search ad algorithms can match you with prospects who are looking for your services, they don't allow you to target different audience groups.